vishalpalaniappan/automated-system-viewer/README.md

-# Automated System Viewer
+# Automated System Viewer (ASV)
-This tool enables automatic system level visualization using CDL files as part of the Automated System Processor (ASP) framework.
+This tool enables automatic visualization of system level traces as part of the Automated System Processor (ASP) framework.

 # Developing
 After cloning the repo, to install the necessary libraries, use the following command: